busstoptaktik/geodesy/ruminations/010-rumination.md

 **Proposal:** *Coordinate Reference **Specifier*** seems reasonable to me.

-## Item 4: The concept of a CRS leads to unnecessary complication
+## Item 4: The CRS concept leads to unnecessary complication

 According to 19111, a CRS has a "definition"
 The typical CRS today, consists of a reference frame plus some kind of coordinate operation